maxplanck-ie/snakepipes/docs/content/setting_up.rst

     snakePipes createEnvs

-.. note:: Creating the environments might take 1-2 hours.
+.. note:: Creating the environments might take 1 hour.
 But it only has to be done once.

 .. note::